naoko-portfolio/aws-power-of-math/README.md

 ### What I learned:
-- Amplify can host static web applications.
+- Amplify can host static web application.
 - Deployment is automated.

 ---